Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-deck.rst

 If there have been changes on the dataset attributes, a new tab book will be generated regardless of the status of any other pending exports.

-Note: You must provide an "Accept: application/vnd.openxmlformats-officedocument.spreadsheetml.sheet" header to create an downloadable excel document.
+Note: You can provide an "Accept: application/vnd.openxmlformats-officedocument.spreadsheetml.sheet" header to create an downloadable excel document.
+If no Accept header is provided, the default download will be xlsx.

 json
 ^^^^^^